-Buy a vertical water smoker with a temperature gauge, or be prepared to install one or two (at different levels) in the one you buy.
-You have to know the temperature of your smoker.
+Buy one with a temperature gauge, or install one yourself.
+It's important to know the temperature of your smoker.

 Ease of use, portability, fuel choice, affordability, and efficiency.
 These are the factors that come into play when choosing a vertical water smoker.
 Buy the highest quality you can afford, and realize that cheapest is not necessarily the lowest quality.